5jjCopter/EzWifibroadcast/Home.md

 There is a list of Wifi cards and dongles on [this Wiki page](https://github.com/bortek/EZ-WifiBroadcast/wiki/List-of-Wifi-cards-and-doungles)

 ### Screens/Monitor
 Virtually any screen/monitor connected to the HDMI port on your Pi will work.
-Besides that the following displays have been tested and work:
+Besides that the following displays have been successfully tested:
  - Samsung 32 inch TV connected via HDMI to Pi.
  - Pi Official Screen connected to CSI port on your Pi.
 Resolution 800x480.
  - An LCD module from old 17 inch laptop with eBay driver [(for example this)](http://www.ebay.com/itm/HDMI-VGA-2AV-Lcd-controller-Board-VS-TY2662-V1-for-LCD-panel-Only-driver-board-/181596796562?hash=item2a48033692:g:TGEAAOSwQJhUdwFZ) using 1920x1080 to HDMI on Pi.
 Default FPS.
- - Goggles One 1080p display (needs to be set to fixed 1080p resolution in config.txt)
+ - Goggles One (1920x1080) (set to fixed 1920x1080 resolution in config.txt!)
  - Headplay HD (1280x800)
  - Fatshark Base HD (1280x720)
- - Fatshark HD1/2/3 (800x600)
+ - Fatshark HD1/2/3 (800x600) (set to fixed 800x600 resolution in config.txt!)
  - Yuneec Skyview

 Please note that the monitor has to be connected and powered before the Pi is powered because the auto-detection only works at start-up.
 You can define your (custom) monitor resolution in config.txt statically though to be able to connect the monitor after the Pi is already running.

 ### Tested Raspberry Pi Hardware
-- Pi 1 B+, Pi2 B+, Pi3 B+, Pi Zero 1.3, Pi Zero W, Odroid-W, Pi A+ (the new with square footprint)
+- Pi1 B+, Pi 1A+, Pi2 B, Pi3 B, Pi Zero 1.3, Pi Zero W, Odroid-W
 - Official Pi V1 Cam ("V1.3" on the PCB), official Pi V2 Cam ("V2.1" on the PCB)

 Take a look [at the pictures](https://github.com/bortek/EZ-WifiBroadcast/wiki/Pictures) of the hardware and their weights.